 ST. THOMAS, U.S.V.I. -- The U.S. Virgin Islands, best known as a

-popular port-of-call for cruise lines, usually doesn't top the list as a
+popular port-of-call for cruise lines, usually doesn't top the list

-be St. Croix's best kept secret.
+happens to be St. Croix's best kept secret.
 Until now.

 St. Croix has it all: shore diving, pier dives, dramatic walls, canyons